pschool-in/curriculum/content/science/clothes.md

 c.
 To feel warm during winters.

 d.
-To not tan from sunlight.
+To avoid tanning from the sun.

 e.
 To look presentable.